24 October 2018

 Grey, grey, grey!
 As a nation, we are obsessed with the colour ‘grey’, and there are gallons of choices, from super soft carpets to dyed natural wood, stone flagstones, and porcelain tiles, in a range of colour hues to suit all tastes.

 But if you dare step away and go for a different colour, the rules are simple; choose the floor first and then decide whether it is to be the standout feature or a neutral backdrop.
 The rest of the scheme can then be built around it.

 For example, if you long for a black slate floor, the material choice will provide the backdrop and impact for the design of the rest of the room.
 However, if your penchant is for paler tones you can go for a stronger wall colour, though do consider adding interest to the floor through texture, design or pattern to create an impression.

-The texture of a floor is an emotive subject and is often lead by an individuals lifestyle and preferences.
+The texture of a floor is an emotive subject and is often led by an individual's lifestyle and preferences.

 If choosing a wood or stone floor, introduce texture through rugs to create warmth, interest and colour.

 Patterned floors can be incredibly beautiful.
 Whether you opt for timeless flagstones or sleek oak flooring, black & white Palladian tiles in a hallway, or softly patterned carpets, and vibrant rugs - pattern can be elegant, bohemian, wacky, classic, dramatic, or subtle - but ultimately it should never be boring!

 With the rise of bi-fold doors, having a seamless floor that runs indoors and out is desirable and can be very practical, especially if you lay underfloor heating to the internal spaces.
 Stone floors and tiles work very well in this situation and there is a lot of choice.